IbcAlpha/IBC/userguide.md

    sequence.

-8. Edit the configuration file (`config.ini`) in the encrypted `IBC` folder using a text editor such as Notepad.
+8. Edit the configuration file (`config.ini`) in the encrypted `ibc` folder using a text editor such as Notepad.
 See *Configuring IBC* for further information.

 9. If you did not install TWS and IBC in their default locations,